ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 The driver should be set to use some protocol.
 Currently there is support for UAVCAN, which is numbered 1.
+The parameter **CAN_PX_PROTOCOL**, where X is the number of driver, should be filled with the number of protocol for this driver.

 figure:: ../../../images/can-driver-parameters-protocol